IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 Time and memory figures are given for four different CEK machines:

-* The current version in `master` (start of July 2020), with closures and unsaturated builtins.
+* The current version in `master` (at the start of July 2020), with closures and unsaturated builtins.
 * A modification of the current version which uses values, with environments only appearing under binders.
 * The version above with the costing code commented out.
 The implementation